 • Experience in project and/or change management.

-• Sound knowledge of the EU legal framework in general and the area of the law enforcement;
+• Sound knowledge of the EU legal framework in general and in the context of the law enforcement;

-• Sound knowledge of the Europol legal framework and of the EU internal security architecture.
+• Sound knowledge of Europol’s legal framework and of the EU internal security architecture.

 • The ability to set and revise objectives for the unit within the overall strategic framework and priorities of the Agency;